Up to 35% Off Raised Beds

 This Florida native has a slender gray trunk with dark green fan-shaped leaves that may reach up to 3 feet long.
 White flowers will grow during the spring, followed by green fruit that fades to white as it ripens.

 Florida thatch palms require lots of humidity and can tolerate salt and drought.
 It thrives in sandy, well-drained soil that is kept evenly moist.
-To keep this palm healthy, give it a high-quality palm fertilizer twice a year during the growing season.
+To keep these small palm trees healthy, give them a high-quality palm fertilizer twice a year during the growing season.

 Jelly Palm